 The My Hero Academia Season 5 release date will be a day where anime fans race to their TV screens at max speed, Plus Ultra!
-But the question remains: will Boku no Hero Academia Season 5 make fans wait very long for the next stage in Izuku Midoriya’s story?
+The Boku no Hero Academia Season 5 trailer has confirmed that fans will be waiting until Spring 2021 for the next stage in Izuku Midoriya’s story.

 The My Hero Academia S5 opening (OP) and ending (ED) theme song music has not yet been announced.

 For those still catching up on watching the anime, the fourth season of the My Hero Academia anime began airing on October 12, 2019.
-The English dub for the My Hero Academia S4 Toonami premiere was scheduled for November 9, 2019, while FUNimation and Hulu have been providing the international simuldub as the episodes release in Japan.
+The English dub for the My Hero Academia S4 Toonami premiere started up on November 9, 2019, while FUNimation and Hulu have been providing the international simuldub as the episodes release in Japan.

 This article provides everything that is known about My Hero Academia Season 5 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.